 Simply put, Sydney is the perfect holiday destination for someone who wants to partake in a wide range of LGBT+ related activities in a laid-back locale with mostly sunny weather all year round.
 Book early for the Mardi Gras though!

 Did you know that more than 40 percent of people in Palm Springs identify as LGBT+?
 With this statistic in mind, it’s safe to say that Palm Springs is one of the most welcoming places to spend your gay holidays.
 You’ll find just about everything there to suit popular gay culture — think gay resorts where clothing is optional, gay nightclubs, restaurants, even gay hiking trails, and campsites!

-Founded initially as a desert retreat for Hollywood icons of the 1950s — Audrey Hepburn, Jackie Kennedy, Marilyn Monroe, James Dean, etc., Palm Springs briefly slid into obscurity only to be restored by hikers, hipsters, and gay men in the 80s.
-Even then, the city had all the qualities that the LGBT+ hold in high regard — proximity to nature, mid-century structures, retro-chic vibes, and world-class resorts.
+Founded initially as a desert retreat for Hollywood and cultural icons of the 1950s and 1960s — Audrey Hepburn, Jackie Kennedy, Marilyn Monroe, James Dean, etc., Palm Springs briefly slid into obscurity only to be restored by hikers, hipsters, and gay men in the 80s.
+Even then, the city had all the qualities that the LGBT+ hold in high regard — proximity to nature, great architecture, retro-chic vibes, and world-class resorts.

 Gay holidays and events keep coming, and from there, it was only a matter of time before Palm Springs became one of the gayest cities in the US.
 Gay acceptance in the town is significant enough that in 2019, Palm Springs’ city council were all LGBT+ — the first in US history!

 If your idea of gay-friendly holidays is to see one of the gayest cities in the world, where you don’t have to deal with the slightest hate and discrimination, then you can’t go wrong with Palm Springs.